-Ever wondered what it’s like inside a World War II tank?
+Ever wondered what it’s like to drive a World War II tank?
 The American Heritage Museum, a program of the Collings Foundation, will not only give you the opportunity to find out, you can see nearly one hundred other large tanks, military vehicles, and aircraft as well as rare automobiles at this unique museum.

 A non-profit organization, the Collings Foundation has supported transportation-related “living history” programs since it was founded by Bob and Caroline Collings in 1977 at their home on the town line of Stow and Hudson, MA.
 For years, the foundation operated a travelling World War II aircraft display known as the “Wings of Freedom Tour” that visited over one-hundred cities nationwide each year for three decades.
 They also hosted living history events at the private museum in Stow related to their pre-1940 antique automobile collection and also hosted a World War II re-enactment weekend every October.

 Everything changed in 2014 when the foundation was gifted the enormous tank and military vehicle collection built by Jacques M. Littlefield.
 Over the previous three decades, Littlefield amassed a collection of over 250 vehicles from World War One to the modern day on a ranch in the hills above Silicon Valley in Portolla Valley, CA. Upon his passing in 2009, the Littlefield family sought to transfer the collection to an organization with the ability to transform it into a fitting museum to preserve the passion that Littlefield had for armored vehicles throughout his life.
 The Collings Foundation was chosen to do this and in 2014, the collection slowly began the move from California to Massachusetts by truck to a new museum being built to house the collection on the grounds of the Collings Foundation headquarters.